albop/dbe_archive/slides/10_recap.md

 - Consider the regression model $y = a + b x + \epsilon$
 - When $\epsilon$ is correlated with $x$ we have an __endogeneity__ problem.
   - we can check in the regression results whether the residuals ares correlated with $y$ or $x$
-- Endogeneity can have several sources: ommited variable, measurement error, simultaneity
+- Endogeneity can have several sources: omitted variable, measurement error, simultaneity
   - it creates a bias in the estimate of $a$ and $b$
 - We say we *control* for endogeneity by adding some variables
 - A special case of endogeneity is a __confounding factor__ a variable $z$ which causes at the same time $x$ and $y$